 Tyler The Creator returns with his usual brazen originality and a talent for product reinvention this fall.

-Almost in a world of his own, nurse Tyler the Creator re-imagines classic menswear pieces in a fashion that enables these pieces to be worn by everybody and anybody, viagra approved regardless of age, gender or background.
+Almost in a world of his own, Tyler the Creator re-imagines classic menswear pieces in a fashion that enables these pieces to be worn by everybody and anybody, regardless of age, gender or background.
 Staying true to his eccentric and colorful mindset, the collection sports jackets, overalls, t-shirts, trousers and accessories; including one of a kind “Golf” lighters and polka-dot clutch bags, Tyler’s reach is endless and boundless in this collection.
 Theme’s are reminiscent in this collection, featuring enough stripes, rainbows and cats for the O.G Odd Future fans.

 This goes beyond the typical fanboy merch that most rappers seem to dub under the umbrella of fashion, I see that Tyler has formed a memorable body of work that has potential to be the start of a great and prosperous label.
 Be sure to have a look here, and tell us what you think about Tyler’s moves into the fashion world.

-With a thoughtful combination of soft lights and sombre colors, viagra Valentino set their Autumn/Winter 2016 Menswear fashion collection in the middle of a castle-like decor, sale much to the delight of the Parisian audience.
+With a thoughtful combination of soft lights and sombre colors, Valentino set their Autumn/Winter 2016 Menswear fashion collection in the middle of a castle-like decor, much to the delight of the Parisian audience.

 The Valentino Autumn/Winter 2016 offering, which was broadcast online as well, offers the comfort and coolness sought by modern men.
 In Paris, a tailored camel coat offered a black tie and dye effect, a military-inspired outer piece was embellished with crystal ornaments, while oversized trench came with leather contrasting straps.